BobmacU/Bob-Lightmap-Tool/README.md

 ## Known issues & wanted features.

 - Sometimes, the result won't be accurate to the Unity.
 Depending on color space or something that I'm not sure as I'm not a Unity user.
-BUt, You can tweak tonemapping to match it much as you can.
+But, You can tweak tonemapping to match it much as you can.
 - GPU acceleration might have the same speed as CPU acceleration.
 - Applied results sometimes get artifacts.
 I fixed it as I can but still. some artifacts.
 - HDR & EXR support needed!